IrfanNafiz/ctf-writeups/2022/MapleCTF/Misc/flaghoarding/README.md

 Author: apropos
 Damning internal communications within Maple Bacon have been leaked, revealing a plot to steal the flags of other teams at the upcoming International Flag Admirers' Conference.
 You've gotten a hold of the leaked files.
 Find information that could help uncover the identity of the whistleblower.

-Files: .png
+Files: LEAK_20220804_SCAN_1.jpeg

 ## Solution
-First look at the png gives us no leads.
+First look at the file gives us no leads.

 Some basic stego analysis using binwalk, openstego and pngcheck also doesn't seem to produce any important leads.
+(Using the best stego tool ever - aperisolve)

 Checking the image hex using HexD Editor shows us instances of the mention of PhotoShop and GIMP, so let's play around with those.